I-15 Pavement Replacement in Escondido and Unincorporated San Diego County

 Improving the freeway

 The project will construct Continuously Reinforced Concrete Pavement (CRCP) in the Number 4 outside lane and shoulder, providing a superior, long-lasting roadway to reduce maintenance and construction efforts in the future, thereby reducing impacts to the traveling public and exposure for highway workers.
-Construction will begin late Summer 2022 and is expected to be completed by early 2025.
+Construction will begin late Summer 2022 and is expected to be completed by 2025.
 At the conclusion of the work motorists will see and feel an improvement in ride quality and benefit from the extension of the service life of the roadway.

 CRCP